 The Reason Why Honesty is the Best Policy For Employers

-The more upfront and truthful you are throughout the recruiting process, the more effective your recruiter can be in finding you the best candidates.
+The more upfront and truthful you are throughout the recruiting process, the more effective your headhunter can be in finding you the best candidates.
 If you’re vague about the skills, expertise, and other factors you’re seeking, or if you say you want quality A when you’re really looking for quality B, you’ll be less likely to get the ideal applicants you want.